tphan86/FMD_models/README.md

-# Deterministic and stochastic foot-and-mouth (FMD) models
+# Deterministic and stochastic foot-and-mouth disease (FMD) models

 The code was run using the version of MATLAB R2023.